martinsson/BugsZero-Kata/bug-patterns.md

 # Bug patterns
 Classification of typical design problems that cause (unnecessary) bugs and some suggested solutions.

+Most of theese patterns boil down to [Coupling without Cohesion](http://wiki.c2.com/?CouplingAndCohesion)

+## Duplication
+If one occurence of the duplication changes, the others have to change as well.
+Risk is increased with the *distance* between the duplicated parts.

 ## Use of primitives
 Allows for
 * logic potentially duplicated